College House, 2nd Floor, 17 King Edwards Road, London, HA4 7AE

 After two hours of completing your run, your body’s metabolic processes slow down, but the recovery process continues.
 During this time one of the most important factors is to rehydrate properly.

-Justin Whittaker, D.C., (who works on some of the world’s top track athletes) says; “Everybody gets bored with hydration but your muscles were meant to be bathed in water (fluid).
-There should be no resistance in their movement.
-Dehydration is the biggest wrench you can throw into that system because if the muscles aren’t free-floating, lubricated, they start to adhere to each other, and then it’s a tug of war, and the movement that should be effortless is suddenly a struggle due to dehydration and byproducts”.
+Justin Whittaker, D.C., (who works on some of the world’s top track athletes) says; “Everybody gets bored with hydration but your muscles were meant to be bathed in water.
+There should be no resistance to their movement.
+Dehydration is the biggest wrench you can throw into that system because if the muscles aren’t free-floating.
+They adhere to each other, and then it’s a tug of war, and the movement that should be effortless is suddenly a struggle due to dehydration and byproducts”.

 One of the best parts of your new regime is taking a warm bath with Epsom salts.
 The best time is about an hour or two before bedtime.
-You can add 4 cups of Epsom salts with 1 cup baking soda to some piping hot water and then just lay back and relax for 10 to 20 minutes.
+You can add 4 cups of Epsom salts and 1 cup of baking soda to some piping hot water and then just lay back and relax for 10 to 20 minutes.
 After your bath, dry yourself down and roll out your muscles with a good massaging tool.
-An Epsom salt bath will not only remove toxins from the muscles, but it will also help you sleep.
+An Epsom salt bath will not only remove toxins from the muscles but will also help you sleep.

 No run is complete without stretching both before and after your jog.
-A study published in the Journal of Strength and Conditioning Research showed that stretching can temporarily reduce a muscle’s performance for up to 24 hours, so it’s best to warm up a muscle using dynamic stretching before a run and to warm down following your run.
+A study published in the Journal of Strength and Conditioning Research showed that stretching can temporarily reduce a muscle’s performance for up to 24 hours.
+It’s best to warm up muscles using dynamic stretching before a run and to warm down following a run.

 You can also increase your flexibility with a 10-minute post-run stretch.
-“Stretching after a run can help enhance your range-of-motion.
-A warmed-up muscle will not only better endure the stretching, but it will have the ability to sustain longer lasting results” says Chris Wolfe, (an RRCA certified running coach & director of STAR Physical Therapy.
+“Stretching after a run can help enhance your range of motion.
+A warmed-up muscle will not only better endure the stretching, but it will have the ability to sustain long-lasting results” says Chris Wolfe, (an RRCA certified running coach & director of STAR Physical Therapy.